keybase/book-content/D-docs/03-teams/05-details.md

 ```

 The team section specifies the team's name, the team's ID (determined as above), the initial members of the team, and the initial
 public keys for the team.
-As with [Per-User Keys](puk), a reverse signature is computed with the per-team signiging key
+As with [Per-User Keys](puk), a reverse signature is computed with the per-team signing key
 over the entire chain link.
 See below for a more complete description of team key cryptographic specifics.

 Team role lists are specified with regular Keybase UIDs.
 If a user has reset his/her account, the UID is the form